-A former captain of York Cricket Club, Dews became involved in cricket administration at county level when he was appointed as a Cricket Development Officer for the Yorkshire Cricket Board in 1996.
+A former captain of York Cricket Club, Ian Dews became involved in cricket administration at county level when he was appointed as a cricket development officer for the Yorkshire Cricket Board in 1996.

 He has played a significant role in the development of some of Yorkshire’s most valued talent – Joe Root being just one example – and is a hugely respected member of the county’s backroom staff.